Chadian Arabic: Naming and classification

 This language does not have a native name shared by all its speakers, beyond "Arabic".
 It arose as the native language of nomadic cattle herders (baggāra, Standard Arabic baqqāra بَقَّارَة, means 'cattlemen', from baqar).

 In 1913, a French colonial administrator in Chad, Henri Carbou, wrote a grammar of the local dialect of the Ouaddaï highlands, a region of eastern Chad on the border with Sudan.
-In 1920, a British colonial administrator in Nigeria, Gordon James Lethem, wrote a grammar of the Borno dialect, in which he noted that the same language was spoken in Kanem (in western Chad) and Ouaddaï (in eastern Chad).
+In 1920, a British colonial administrator in Nigeria, Gordon Lethem, wrote a grammar of the Borno dialect, in which he noted that the same language was spoken in Kanem (in western Chad) and Ouaddaï (in eastern Chad).
 Since its publication, this language has become widely cited academically as "Shuwa Arabic"; however, the term "Shuwa" was in use only among non-Arab people in Borno State, Nigeria.
 Around 2000, the term "Western Sudanic Arabic" was proposed by a specialist in the language, Jonathan Owens.
-The geographical sense of "Sudanic" invoked by Owens is not the modern country of Sudan, but the Sahel in general, a region dubbed bilad al-sudan, 'the land of the blacks', by Arabs as far back as the medieval era.
+The geographical sense of "Sudanic" invoked by Owens is not the modern country of Sudan, but the Sahel in general, a region Arabs dubbed Bilad al-Sudan "the Land of the Blacks" as far back as the medieval era.
 In the era of British colonialism in Africa, colonial administrators too used "the Sudan" to mean the entire Sahel.

 Based on population movements and shared genealogical histories, Sudanic and Egyptian varieties of Arabic have traditionally been classified into a larger Egypto-Sudanic grouping.
 However, alternative analysis of linguistic features supports the general independence of Sudanic Arabic varieties from Egyptian Arabic.